-Windows 8.1, Windows 10 is quite a big deal for Microsoft’s effort of trying to pump more innovation in Windows 8.
-Even if you might get annoying errors during the install and even after, Windows 8.1, Windows 10 comes with interesting updates and new features that are worth trying out.
+Windows 8.1, Windows 10 is quite a big deal for Microsoft’s effort of trying to pump more innovation in the Windows ecosystem .
+Even if you might get annoying errors during the install and even after, Windows 8.1, Windows 10 does come with interesting updates and new features that are worth trying out.
 Unfortunately, as a new day passes, a new bug or glitch is found in Windows 8.1, Windows 10.

 This time, we are talking about video playback that seems to freeze for quite a large amount of Windows 8.1, Windows 10 users, as we hear on the Technet forums.
 Rick Eveleigh user complained and expressed his issue: